sarkershantonu/sarkershantonu.github.io/_posts/2013/2013-07-02-java-installaion.md

 ## What is Java?
 Java introduced as programming language, which has its own runtime environment(named JRE) that runs java applications on top of JVM(java virtual machine)

-# Java Installation , windows
+# Java Installation in windows

 ### Download & install
 - For Open JDK : [Download from here](https://openjdk.java.net/) and follow Gui Instructions